tymyrddin/purple/source/docs/engagement/choosing.md

 ## Surface the desired state first

-A [forward-looking workshop](../workshops/forward-looking.md) is a good starting point.
+A [scenario planning workshop](../workshops/scenario-planning.md) is a good starting point.
 It asks what the organisation wants to be able to do that it cannot do today, what the threat landscape looks like in twelve to eighteen months, and what conditions would need to be true for the security programme to be considered genuinely adequate.